leanprover-community/lean/doc/widget_server.md

 #html Counter ()
 ```

-For more information about the API for creating widgets in lean, please consult the [docs in the lean sourcecode](https://github.com/leanprover-community/lean/blob/master/library/init/meta/widget/basic.lean).
+For more information about the API for creating widgets in Lean, please consult the [docs in the Lean sourcecode](https://github.com/leanprover-community/lean/blob/master/library/init/meta/widget/basic.lean).

-In vscode, the user can click on the part of the document marked `#html` and interact with this widget in the info view.
+In VS Code, the user can click on the part of the document marked `#html` and interact with this widget in the info view.
 In the above example, there is some ephemeral UI state in the form of a counter value.
-This state is managed in lean and is destroyed when the server quits or if the document is modified above the widget.
+This state is managed in Lean and is destroyed when the server quits or if the document is modified above the widget.

 ## Discovering a widget